Breda 30: Service history

 In regular army units, one Breda 30 was issued to each squad (standard issue was 24 to 27 per battalion), although this was changed to two weapons per squad in 1938.
 An Italian infantry company therefore had about twelve light machine guns (four per platoon) throughout World War II.

 An infantry platoon was divided into two large squads, each of eighteen men, which were further split into rifle and light machine gun sections.
 The squad was commanded by a sergeant, while a corporal controlled each LMG section.
-The latter was made up of one Breda 30s, each manned by a Section leader, a gunner, and two ammunition bearers.
+The latter was made up of one Breda 30, each manned by a Section leader, a gunner, and two ammunition bearers.
 The balance of the squad was the rifle section of 9 men.
 Due to the importance of its extra firepower, the Breda 30 was most often given to the squad's most reliable soldier (unlike other armies of the time, it was not rare to see an NCO carrying the squad's automatic weapon).
 The Army manual indicates that the three sections were to operate as distinct elements, with the two LMGs supporting each other and the rifle squad in its objective.
-At the time, most other armies embedded a light machine gun with each section or squad, usually half the size of the Italian section, which had to sustain these numbers to maintain a decent firepower during the advance.
-As individual weapons, pistols were issued to each gunner, a carbine for the sergeant-major, and rifles for all others.
+At the time, most other armies embedded a light machine gun with each section or squad, usually half the size of the Italian section, which had to sustain these numbers to maintain decent firepower during the advance.
+As individual weapons, pistols were issued to each gunner, a carbine to the sergeant-major, and rifles for all others.

 The Breda 30 was first used in the late stages of the Second Italo-Senussi War.
-Was then deployed in all War theaters Italian soldiers were deployed, such as the Second Italo-Ethiopian War, the Spanish Civil War and the Second World War.
+It was then deployed in all war theatres where Italian soldiers were deployed, such as the Second Italo-Ethiopian War, the Spanish Civil War and the Second World War.

 The Wehrmacht adopted the Breda 30 in small numbers after the occupation of Northern and Central Italy following the Italian armistice of 1943 with the Allies, as the MG 099(i).
 According to Pignato, production continued in the Italian Social Republic, with the German Army receiving 150 guns in April 1944 alone.
-German records report 351 guns delivered in October and a 92 in November 1944, ending the production.
+German records report 351 guns delivered in October and 92 in November 1944, ending production.
 These guns were produced by the company Fabbrica Nazionale d'Armi in Brescia, under direct control of the Wehrmacht.